Access to Computer Labs

 In making electronic resources accessible, principles of universal design should be employed.
 Typically, organizations design their services and facilities for the average user.
 Universal design means planning for people with a broad range of abilities and disabilities.
 Keep in mind that students may have learning disabilities and visual, speech, hearing, and mobility impairments.

-- can access printed materials and electronic resources, and
+- can access printed materials and electronic resources

 The guidelines also ensure that staff are trained to support students with disabilities and have a plan in place to respond to specific requests in a timely manner.
 With these key issues in mind, you can make your lab accessible to everyone.